Page Reviewed / Updated - January 20, 2021

 As of June 2018, Elderlife Financial is the only organization offering a loan product that is specifically designed as a Senior Living Bridge Loan.
-The “Elderlife Bridge Loan” was created to help seniors and their families with the cost of assisted living, home care or skilled nursing on a short-term basis, typically for periods ranging up to 12 months, but sometimes longer.
+The “Elderlife Bridge Loan” was created to help seniors and their families with the cost of assisted living, home care or skilled nursing on a short-term basis.
+Periods typically range up to 12 months, but sometimes longer.

 With a bridge loan, funds are sent directly to care providers such as assisted living communities or home care agencies.
 In addition to convenience, this also helps protect the senior from a misuse of funds.
 Some cash can also be provided directly to the family to help pay for relocation, incidental and unexpected costs.
 The loan is structured as a line of credit, and the interest rate is variable and tied to the prime rate.

 Elderlife's loan product is designed to serve as a bridge until more permanent financial resources can be arranged.
-Follows are several examples of situations in which using an eldercare loan product makes economic sense.
+The following are several examples of situations in which using an eldercare loan product makes economic sense.

 The largest drawback of this option is the interest rate of the loan.
 By some, it may be considered to be high.
 However, this is a relative statement.
 When compared to a home equity loan, the interest rate might be high, but when compared to a credit card or personal loan, it is very reasonable.
 Loans can be repaid at any time without penalty.
 Furthermore, some assisted living communities will pay the interest on the loan as an incentive for the senior moving into their community.
 Essentially, this allows families to borrow money at no cost.